pterafier/MultiplayerNotes/my-docs/docs/ProjectNotes.md

 void OnCreateSessionComplete_Callback(FName SessionName, bool bWasSuccessful);
 ```

-Now can initialize the delegate in the constructor and bind our callback at the same time like so:
+Now we can initialize the delegate in the constructor and bind our callback at the same time like so:

 ```cpp
 AMenuSystem_MPCharacter::AMenuSystem_MPCharacter():